External scholarships that do not require U.S. citizenship, lawful permanent residency or social security number.

 The Davis-Putter Scholarship Fund is available for students who represent a commitment to peace and justice and works towards social change.

-The LULAC National Scholarship Fund (LNSF) is available to high school seniors and continuing college students across the U.S. LNSF is a program of the LULAC National Educational Service Centers, Inc. (LNESC).
-You must submit your application directly to Kansas LULAC, PO Box 903, Manhattan, KS 66505, by March 31, 2021.
-Applicants must be a U.S. citizen, legal permanent resident, or be granted DACA.
+LULAC and its National Scholarship Fund (LNSF) offers a variety of scholarships to high school graduating seniors and college students across the U.S. LNSF is a program of the LULAC National Educational Service Centers, Inc. (LNESC).
+For a list of scholarships visit, https://lulac.org/programs/education/scholarships/

 MALDEF provides students with Scholarship Resource Guide for high school, college, and graduate students; and a Law School Scholarship Program for law students.
 The MALDEF office nearest to Kansas is located in San Antonio, TX, 210-224-5476.